sourcegraph/handbook/content/departments/ce-support/ce/ie/ce-implementation-handoff.md

 - Expected Hosting Provider:
 - Additional Information (if needed):

-From there, the implementation team will add the customer to the [Jointly-Managed Backlog](https://docs.google.com/spreadsheets/d/1v36cFlcWGEGENKGGTsElCEP4_ZhIQd2mhgpwDxRPtGM/edit#gid=0) where the account/opportunity will be triaged and prioritized.
+From there, the customer request will be added to the [Implementation Services Account Backlog](https://docs.google.com/spreadsheets/d/1v36cFlcWGEGENKGGTsElCEP4_ZhIQd2mhgpwDxRPtGM/edit#gid=0) where the account/opportunity will be triaged and prioritized.
 The triage will take into consideration:

 1. Overall size and technical complexity of the deployment
 2. Opportunity ARR and TAM of the account